Emergent spin-$1$ Haldane gap and ferroelectricity in a frustrated spin-$1/2$ ladder: Experiments

 \subsection{Set up of neutron scattering experiments}

 In the low-energy neutron scattering experiments using AMATERAS~\cite{AMATERAS}, the speed of the monochromating disk chopper was fixed at 300 Hz and the other disk choppers were fixed at appropriate conditions to achieve necessary incident energies and resolutions.
 In the high-energy neutron scattering experiments using 4SEASONS~\cite{4SEASONS}, the speed of the Fermi chopper was fixed at 150 Hz.
 The data were analyzed using the software UTSUSEMI~\cite{Utsusemi}.
-Lastly, we comment that in a recent $\mu$SR study, the internal magnetic field and the muon spin relaxation rate indicate a formation of the singlet state below $\sim 7$~K and a saturation at around 1-2 K with decreasing the temperature~\cite{Ohira-Kawamura2017}.
-This is consistent with the scenario of the nonmagnetic singlet ground state.